cinole/cinole/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;The fear of death follows from the fear of life.
-A man who lives fully is prepared to die at any time.&quot;</em> <br>
+<em>&quot;The secret of perfect health lies in keeping the mind always cheerful - never worried, never hurried, never borne down by any fear, thought or anxiety.&quot;</em> <br>
-— Mark Twain
+— Sathya Sai Baba

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>